Advising and Referral

 - Loyola University and Northwestern University in Chicago

-- University of California, Berkely and Stanford in San Francisco
+- The University of California, Berkeley, and Stanford in San Francisco

 - University of Wisconsin-Madison in Madison, University of Wisconsin – Milwaukee and Marquette University

 Students are assisted in applying for summer research and graduate school preparation programs.
-Students are encouraged to attend GRE, LSAT and MCAT strategy sessions offered by the Center for Experiential Learning.
-For more information on these sessions, career workshop series, creating a personal statement, application process and much more visit the The Piper Center for Vocation and Career.
+Students are encouraged to attend GRE, LSAT and MCAT strategy sessions offered by the Piper Center for Vocation and Career.
+For more information on these sessions, creating a personal statement, application process and much more visit The Piper Center for Vocation and Career.

 Individual Success Plan Program for Academic Achievement

 Each semester, students are awarded a $15 for a 2.8-3.29 GPA, $20 for a 3.3-3.49, $25 for 3.5-4.0 during both fall and spring semesters.
 Students must be in good standing with the SSS program (have met their Student Success Plan) in order to receive a gift certificate.
 This Student Success Plan program is made possible by the generous contribution of a donor to the SSS program.

 Research, Internships and Scholarship Opportunities